 - Strong public speaking abilities.

-- Self-starter who has ability to make introductory calls and network with small business owners, business organizations, funders, policymakers and other advocates.
+- Self-starter who has ability to make introductory calls and network with policy-makers small business owners, business organizations, issue advocates and funders.

 - Demonstrated success in cultivating and expanding stakeholder relationships.